-Accounting principles, amendments and interpretations not applicable and not early adopted by the Group reporting to be based upon the components of the entity that management uses to make decisions about operational matters.
+Accounting principles, amendments and interpretations not applicable and not early adopted by the Group

+On November 30, 2006, the IASB issued the IFRS 8 - Operating Segments that will become effective for the Group on January 1, 2009 and which will replace IAS 14 - Segment Reporting from that date.
+The new standard requires the information provided in segment reporting to be based upon the components of the entity that management uses to make decisions about operational matters.
 The standard requires these operating segments to be identified on the basis of internal reports that are regularly reviewed by an entity's management in order to allocate resources to the segment and assess its performance.
 Adopting this standard will have no effect on the measurement of items in the financial statements.